 Keystone and Keystone XL

-The Keystone pipeline system stretches 2,639 miles from Alberta to the U.S. Midwest and Gulf Coast.
-It began delivering in 2010, but the company behind it has been lobbying the U.S. since 2008 to approve an 180-mile XL addition that would cut southeast from Canada, passing through Montana, South Dakota and Nebraska before linking to existing lines near Kansas.
-The plan had faced stiff resistance from environmentalists, as well as residents, until March, when President Donald Trump's administration officially issued a permit that approved construction of the Keystone XL pipeline.
+The full Keystone Pipeline System is a 2,639-mile network that stretches from Alberta to the U.S. Midwest and Gulf Coast.
+It began delivering oil in 2010, but the company behind it has been lobbying the U.S. since 2008 to approve an addition that would cut southeast from Canada, passing through Montana, South Dakota and Nebraska before linking to existing lines near Kansas.
+The plan has faced stiff resistance from environmentalists and residents.

-Editor's note: This story has been updated with new information since it was originally published.
+Editor's note: This story has been updated with new information since it was originally published in November 2017.